 Another challenge the city encountered was making sustainable, or circular, procurement manageable in the complicated procedures of public procurement.

 Main activity field:

-Within one year, the new internal regulations saw the procurement of recycled paper in Dusseldorfs municipal administration jump from just under 27% in 2014 to more than 81% in 2015 and 85% in 2016.
+The procurement of recycled paper in Dusseldorf's municipal administration jumped from under 27% in 2014 to 85% in 2016.
 In industrial production, the use of recycled paper corresponded a savings of up to 60% in energy and 70% in water; while for the city the use of recycled paper meant a reduction in its environmental footprint by about 6.3 million litres of water and 1.3 million kWh of energy annually.

-In 2016, Dusseldorf participated in the ‘Pro recycling paper initiative’ competition, which is organised annually in cooperation with the German ministry of the environment, the German federal environmental protection agency and the German association of cities and towns.
-More than 90 municipalities participated in the competition, and thanks to its achievements Dusseldorf was awarded the ‘best climber of the year’ award.
+In 2016, Dusseldorf participated in the ‘Pro recycling paper initiative’ competition and thanks to its achievements Dusseldorf was awarded the ‘best climber of the year’ award.

 Promoting sustainable and circular procurement for private households, schools and SMEs can broaden the demand for circular products and develop these products as a market standard for a reasonable price.